sixty-north/cosmic-ray/docs/distributed.rst

 -------------------------------------

-Once RabbitMQ is running, you need to start some worker processes which will do the actualy mutation testing.
+Once RabbitMQ is running, you need to start some worker processes which will do the actually mutation testing.
 Start one or more worker processes like this:

 ::